 We have found a few helpful resources to guide you in shipping perishable goods.
-Check out the following to get started:
+Check out the following articles to get started:

-- TasteProfit’s A Small Business Guide to Shipping Perishable Food: this is the most comprehensive guide we have found, and walks you through various options for temperature control, packaging, setting your shipping rates, and more.
+- TasteProfit’s A Small Business Guide to Shipping Perishable Food: This is the most comprehensive guide we have found, and walks you through various options for temperature control, packaging, setting your shipping rates, and more.

-- ShippingSchool’s How to Ship Fresh Produce: a good primer on packaging, temperature control, preventing spoilage, and online software options
+- ShippingSchool’s How to Ship Fresh Produce: A good primer on packaging, temperature control, preventing spoilage, and online software options

-- Bonus: check out seller Fresh From the Farm’s shipping test for an overview of the packing and shipping process for fresh mushrooms
+- Bonus: Check out seller Fresh From the Farm’s shipping test for an overview of the packing and shipping process for fresh mushrooms

 The following is an example of the packaging necessary to ship frozen products long distances.
 As you can see, the package needs to have an insulated lid, lining and liner in order to hold the temperature as cold as possible during transit.

 In addition to the insulated components, ice packs are required.